-The experiments are based on an event-driven simulator, which simulates a storage system on a set of peers whose behavior is described by availability traces it receives as input.
+The experiments are carried out via an event-driven simulator, which simulates a storage system for a set of peers whose behavior is described by availability traces that are provided as input.

-Our objective is to compare the reliability and the costs in terms of storage and network communication when the system adopts alternatively traditional erasure codes and our Hierarchical Codes.
+Our objective is to compare the reliability, the storage, and network communication costs of traditional erasure codes and Hierarchical Codes.

-In both cases we chose (64,64)-codes, in particular the traditional code is a Reed-Solomon code, while the hierarchical code corresponds to the one presented in Fig. 4.
-This choice allows us to have the same storage consumption, given by $\beta=2$, which means that every object consumes a space that is twice its size.
+In both cases we chose a (64,64)-code.
+In particular, the traditional code is a Reed-Solomon code, while the Hierarchical Codes correspond to the two configurations presented in Fig. 4.
+This choice assures that the storage consumption is the same in all the scenarios6.